Easy Pinto Bean Spread and Dip for Sandwiches and Snacks

 That’s it, enjoy!

-I truly love making this bean spread, but usually swap out the pinto beans for a different variety each time, like black beans or navy beans in my white bean dip recipe.
-But don’t limit yourself, you can apply the same technique to any variety of canned beans or even chickpeas to make a delicious dip or spread.
+I truly love making this bean spread, but usually swap out the pinto beans for a different variety each time, like navy or black beans.
+But don’t limit yourself—you can apply the same technique to any variety of canned beans or even chickpeas to make a delicious dip or spread.

 Summary